openstack-archive/stx-docs/doc/source/installation_guide/latest/dedicated_storage.rst

    ...

 -------------------------
-Provisioning Storage Host
+Provisioning storage host
 -------------------------

 **************************************
-Provisioning Storage on a Storage Host
+Provisioning storage on a storage host
 **************************************

-Available physical disks in Storage-N
+Available physical disks in storage-N:

 ::